markusdemedeiros/Eileen/README.md

 # Eileen

+> [!IMPORTANT]
+> Work on [lean-iris](https://github.com/leanprover-community/iris-lean) has restarted!
+To consolidate the effort, this project is no longer active.
+Interested contributors should work on lean-iris instead.

 This project is an implementation for some of the data structures of [Iris](https://iris-project.org) in Lean.
 While the ultimate goal of the project is to support [lean-iris](https://github.com/leanprover-community/iris-lean) with a fully-fledged Iris implementation, the current target is to mechanize enough of the foundations to instantiate the frontend with ``upred``.